gitbucket/gitbucket-news/_posts/2017-01-03-git-lfs-support.md

 Happy new year, everyone!
 We are going to do GitBucket as usual in 2017 as well.

-By the way, I'm working for [GitLFS support](https://github.com/gitbucket/gitbucket/pull/1401) in GitBucket these days.
+By the way, I'm working for [GitLFS support](https://github.com/gitbucket/gitbucket/pull/1401) in GitBucket these days.
 I would like to talk about it today.

 ## Think about GitLFS support in GitBucket